RoboJackets/software-training-old/projects/week_3/Instructions.md

 ```

 The second is any command for controlling the robot.
 You can use either the joystick control launch file or the keyboard control launch file, depending on if you'll be using your keyboard or joystick to control the robot.

-**NOTE:** The command for keyboard control has changed!
-There was a small problem with the old node, so we got a new one.

 ```bash
 $ ros2 run stsl_utils keyboard_teleop